gilbarbara/react-joyride/docs/custom-components.md

-# Customization
+# Custom components

 When you set custom components to have complete control of the UI.
 They will receive data through props.

 > If you are looking to customize the default UI, check the [styling](styling.md) docs.

 ## beaconComponent